 What Types of Properties Are Auctioned Off?

-All the properties being auctioned off are foreclosures, and all types of properties are up for grabs.
-You might find single family homes, multifamily homes, mixed use properties, larger complexes, and even commercial buildings available for purchase.
+All the properties being auctioned off are foreclosures, and there are numerous types of properties up for grabs.
+You might find single family homes, multi-family homes, mixed-use properties, larger complexes, and even commercial buildings available for purchase.

 Where Does a Sheriff's Sale Take Place?